 We’re all guilty of it, we’ve all done it before, and we should all stop it today!
-I’m talking about picking your skin and acne.
+The # 1 thing we all do that destroys our skin is picking our skin and acne.
 There’s something about the instant gratification you feel when you finally pop that huge pimple and you think the worst part is superficially over.
 But you’re skin’s reaction to open or cystic acne wounds can be so much more damaging than just leaving that pesky thing alone.

 What Happens When You Pick